jeteve/orbit2-rs/orbit2-buildtools/README.md

+# orbit2-buildtools

+Tooling for implementing Corba clients and servers for the `orbit2` crate.

 # How to build a common IDL lib (no service code, just types and client)

 For the rest of this readme, we assume that your library containing your IDLs binding